jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 ## 6. Simplify Java for Newcomers

-Usually, Java developers rely on complex build tools that use XML or Kotlin configurations for building projects.
-This setup often has a steep learning curve, which can be daunting for newcomers and make Java seem overly complicated.
-Moreover, installing or changing Java version involves knitting with JDKs and environment variables.
+Traditionally, Java developers rely on complex build tools that use XML or Kotlin configurations to build applications.
+This setup often has a steep learning curve, which can be daunting for newcomers and makes Java seem overly complicated.
+Additionally, installing or changing the Java version usually involves configuring JDKs and adjusting environment variables.

-Ideally, beginers should focus on writting code, test it and execute without being affected/stopped by the build tool.
-Changing Java version, should be a matter of single line of configuration.
+Ideally, beginners should be able to focus on writing, testing, and running code without being hindered by build tools.
+Also, switching Java versions should be as simple as a single line of configuration.

-JeKa adresses this concern, by gradually learning the specific configurations as needed.````
+JeKa addresses these challenges by minimizing required configuration, offering common functionality out-of-the-box, and creating a streamlined learning experience.